-What are the Bad Credit Interest Rates?
+What are Bad Credit Interest Rates?

 How does the lender assess risk and therefore the Bad Credit Interest Rates?

-- LVR (property value vs loan required as a percentage) – if your loan is at 90% of the property value it would only take a small down turn in the property market for the lender to lose money if they sold your home.
+- LVR (property value vs loan required as a percentage) – if your loan is at 90% of the property value it would only take a small downturn in the property market for the lender to lose money if they sold your home.
 Hence you may obtain a better bad credit interest rate if you have a lower LVR.

-The longer the credit issues have past, the better the chances that the issues won’t re-occur.
+The longer the credit issues have passed, the better the chances that the problems won’t re-occur.